Ride Like Crazy

 Giving turn and stop signals

-Bicycle riders MUST give a right turn hand signal when about to turn right, change lanes or to execute a U-turn.
+You must give a hand signal when preparing to turn right, diverge right or when changing lanes to the right.
+However, when undertaking a hook turn, you do not need to give a hand signal.
 Left turn and Stop signals are not covered in law, but are advisable for added safety, so as to indicate to other road users what manoeuvre you intend to make.

 Towing and crossing roads